NodeMafia/DillNodeGuide/README.md

 In order to gain access to the node, do not click Claim on the site immediately if you are going to use the referral system to get activity points.

-The rules of getting nodes can be found at https://docs.google.com/document/d/12sYjNaj5BK8Nsna8NIzjjqWYoxqeYkKG-9gpcm5AgLM/edit?tab=t.0#heading=h.g0i8lrk2ooq4 .
+The rules(Stage 1) of getting nodes can be found at https://docs.google.com/document/d/12sYjNaj5BK8Nsna8NIzjjqWYoxqeYkKG-9gpcm5AgLM/edit?tab=t.0#heading=h.g0i8lrk2ooq4 .

 Claim points only at the end of the phase, which is announced on Dill's Discord Server - https://discord.gg/PzAJGanp .